 - Force Mode applies a force to selected atoms.
 These forces will be visible only if an IMD connection has been established.
 Clicking and dragging with the left mouse button will apply a force to the selected Atom, Residue, or Fragment, as in Move Mode.
-Clicking with the middle or right button will cancel the force on the selected atoms. - Fit Mode lets you find a best fit between two molecules.
-See the Fit Submenu section 3.1.2 for more information. - Move Light Mode allows the lights to be positioned around the scene.
+Clicking with the middle or right button will cancel the force on the selected atoms. - Move Light Mode allows the lights to be positioned around the scene.
 Individual lights are turned on or off in the Display form.
 Selecting one of the lights in the Move Light menu rotates the selected light about the origin.
 Pressing the "Done button" puts the mouse into "Pick Atoms" mode.
 The Move Light Mode can also be cancelled by changing into any other mouse mode.

-3.3.3 Molecules (Mol) Form
+4.2.3 Molecules (Mol) Form